microsoft/language-server-protocol/_specifications/specification-3-16.md

 		didDelete?: boolean;

 		/**
-		* The server is interested in willDeleteFiles file notifications.
+		* The server is interested in willDeleteFiles file requests.
 		*/
 		willDelete?: boolean;

-		/**
-		* The server is interested in willDeleteFilesWaitUntil requests.
-		*/
-		willDeleteWaitUntil?: boolean;
 	}

 	/**